adamcasson/resnet152/README.md

 This version is modified to work the same as the ResNet50 model currently available in `keras.applications`

-Examples as provided by [fchollet](https://github.com/fchollet/deep-learning-models) should are all compatible
+Examples as provided by [fchollet](https://github.com/fchollet/deep-learning-models) are compatible as shown below:

 ### Classify images